 These facts cover the details about what low code is and how it works.

 Forester coined the term “low-code” in 2014 and have since modified the definition:

 “Low-code platforms employ visual, declarative techniques instead of traditional lines of programming.
 Both developers and non-developers can use these products, and they require less training to start.
 Common features include reusable components, drag-and-drop tools, and process modeling.
 Individuals or small teams can experiment, prototype, and deliver apps in days or weeks.” – Forester

-Low-code and no-code aren’t synonymous.
-Low-code requires some basic coding knowledge while no-code relies completely on a visual user interface.
+Low code requires some basic coding knowledge.
+No code platforms, on the other hand, rely completely on a visual user interface.
 Both programs use code, however.
 They just hide most of it from the end-user to make it easier to use.
 This way, you don't need to sort through stacks of code to create a program.